csparks113/Morse-Code-App/README.md

 ## Troubleshooting

 - SDK 54 warnings:
-  - `expo-av` is deprecated; audio playback works but will be migrated to `expo-audio`.
+  - `expo-av` is deprecated; audio playback now uses `expo-audio` so we stay ahead of SDK 54.
   - `expo-file-system` legacy API is used intentionally for tone file writes to avoid runtime errors; migration to the new File/Directory API is planned.
-- Routing issues: keep nonâ€‘screen modules out of `app/` so Expo Router doesnâ€™t treat them as routes.
+- Routing issues: keep non‑screen modules out of `app/` so Expo Router doesn’t treat them as routes.
 - If you see strange bundler errors: stop the server, run `npx expo start -c`, and try again.

 ## Project Documentation